- Sissela Matzner

 Assistant (2014-2015), Dr Eve Hepburn (School of Social and Political Science).
 I assisted with the organisation of a series of careers events for final year Politics and International Relations MA honours students.
 I invited guest speakers from higher education, private, public and third sector.

 From autumn 2015, I convened and hosted the series of events (see above course convening and co-convening).

 As Rapporteur, I attended and wrote summaries of the presentations and discussions at the Summer School on Inclusive Political Settlements: Theory and Practice of Transforming Conflict of the Political Settlements Research Programme, June 20-22, 2016, and the Summer School on Political Violence organised by Dr Mathias Thaler (School of Social and Political Science) and Dr Niall Whelehan (School of History, Classics and Archaeology), June 24-26, 2015.

-Please contact me for information about my relevant current and past non-University of Edinburgh work experience.
+Please contact me for information about current and past non-University of Edinburgh work experience.

 Conferences and publications

 September 2018: 'Ideas, Institutions, Practices: How to Study Political Parties and Foreign Policy?'
 Co-organiser of and presenter at EISA Early Career Researchers Workshop in Prague, workshop conception and organisation with Louis-Simon Boileau and Valerio Vignoli.

 June 2018: 'Populist Parties and Foreign Policy: Radically Different National Role Conceptions?'
 Paper prepared for the EWIS Workshop in Groningen (WS F - Populism and Foreign Policy: Conceptual and empirical advances)